Ashley Graham (Resident Evil)

-Ashley Graham (アシュリー・グラハム, Ashurī Gurahamu) is a character in the Resident Evil survival horror video game series created by the Japanese company Capcom.
-Introduced in the 2005 video game Resident Evil 4, she is the daughter of the game's sitting President of the United States.
-She is briefly held captive by the Spanish cult Los Iluminados as a means of gaining influence over the United States President before being rescued by the game's protagonist, Leon S. Kennedy.
+Ashley Graham (アシュリー・グラハム, Ashurī Gurahamu) is a character in Resident Evil (Biohazard in Japan), a survival horror video game series created by the Japanese company Capcom.
+She was introduced in Resident Evil 4 (2005) as a supporting character.
+She is briefly held captive by the Spanish cult known as Los Iluminados as a means of gaining influence over the United States before being rescued by the protagonist, Leon S. Kennedy.

-Ashley was originally designed by game designer Yasuhisa Kawamura as an important player character in the original version of Resident Evil 4.
-Her role was changed into that of companion character who is defenseless following a major structural change in the development team which led to the cancellation of the original version of Resident Evil 4.
-Her characterization in the original 2005 game received a largely negative reception from gaming publications, with many questioning her relevance as a stereotypical damsel in distress or usefulness as a sidekick character.
-In the 2023 remake, she was more positively received after being redesigned to have a more pleasant experience escorting her.
+Ashley was initially designed by game designer Yasuhisa Kawamura as an playable character in the early version of Resident Evil 4.
+However, after a major restructuring of the development team led to that version being scrapped, her role was reworked into that of a defenseless companion character.

+Her characterization in the original 2005 game received a largely negative reception from video game publications, with many questioning her relevance as a stereotypical damsel in distress or usefulness as a sidekick character.
+In the 2023 remake, she was more positively received after being redesigned to improve the experience of escorting her.